-Quantitative Western blotting in particular depends on confirming that the signal you’re getting is coming only from your protein of interest.
-Without antibody validation (and validation that the signal is linearly related to the amount of protein), you won’t have the accuracy and precision needed for quantitative analysis.
-After all, the goal of the study is to measure the abundance of a specific protein, and cross-reactivity can artificially inflate your abundance measurement.
+Quantitative Western blotting in particular depends on confirming the signal you’re getting is coming only from your protein of interest.
+Without antibody validation (and validation that the signal is linearly related to the amount of protein), you won’t have the accuracy and precision you need for quantitative analysis.
+After all, the goal of the study is to measure the abundance of a specific protein, so cross-reactivity can artificially inflate your abundance measurement.

-To ensure experimental quality, the International Working Group for Antibody Validation gives five different methods for validating antibodies, four of which work for Western Blotting, and they recommend using at least two of these strategies:
+To ensure experimental quality, the International Working Group for Antibody Validation gives five different methods for validating antibodies, four of which work for Western Blotting.
+The Group recommends using at least two of the validating strategies we will discuss below.

-The genetic strategies approach should be familiar to every biochemist who’s been in the game for a while, though the methods have been updated!
+The genetic strategies approach should be familiar to every biochemist who’s been in the game for a while, though the methods are constantly being updated.
 Measure the relevant signal in control cells or tissues in which the target epitope has been knocked out or knocked down using CRISPR-Cas9 or RNA interference (RNAi).
 Because there should be very little to no expression of the target protein, any signal observed will indicate crossreactivity.

 For example: In this Western blot, we see protein lysate from a cell line with a particular protein knocked down by two different siRNA molecules in columns 1 and 2.
 Column C is control.
 It’s possible to determine how much off-target binding there will be by comparing the columns.

-This next method is a little more low-tech.
-Use an antibody-independent method to quantify the target signal for several samples and then compare these amounts with those from antibody-based approaches.
+This next antibody validation method is a little more low-tech.
+Use an antibody-independent method to quantify the target signal for several samples.
+Then compare these amounts with those from antibody-based approaches.
 There are several targeted proteomics approaches that can quantify protein expression in different samples.
 Antibody labeling should correlate with these quantifications.

 Independent antibody strategies